 “A brilliant young singer” – Al Jarreau

-Andrea Miller's voice has been described as soulful, sensual, hypnotic and endearing.
-In 2020 she became a Top 5 Finalist in the International Sarah Vaughan Jazz Vocal Competition.
-Influenced by Nancy Wilson, Sarah Vaughan and Stevie Wonder, Andrea is currently heating up the international jazz scene and radio stations.
+Andrea Miller's voice has been described as soulful, sensual, hypnotic, and endearing.
+A Top 5 Finalist in the International Sarah Vaughan Jazz Vocal Competition in both 2021 and 2020, Andrea is currently heating up the international jazz scene, concert stages and radio stations.

-Andrea opened for the legendary Al Jarreau at many concerts before he passed including the Newport Beach Jazz Festival.
-She received a standing ovation and gracious compliments from Jarreau and his band and was set to tour with and open for him in Europe 2017, just prior to his passing.
+Miller opened for the legendary Al Jarreau at many concerts before he passed including the Newport Beach Jazz Festival in California.
+She received a standing ovation and gracious compliments from Jarreau and his band and was set to tour with and open for him in Europe, just prior to his passing.

-A member of SAG and ASCAP, Andrea’s performances have gained critical acclaim at venues such as The Paris Hotel in Las Vegas, Brooklyn Academy of Music, Baked Potato, Spaghettini, Catalina Jazz Club, Vibrato, Casselberry Jazz Festival and others.
-She has performed with The Salem Pops Orchestra, The Tom Kubis Big Band, The Salt Lake City Jazz Orchestra, The Swing Machine at Disneyland and The Jazz Extravaganza Big Band in Mexico City.
+A member of SAG/AFTRA and ASCAP, Miller’s performances have gained critical acclaim at venues such as the Paris Hotel in Las Vegas, Brooklyn Academy of Music, Pasadena Jazz Institute, Baked Potato, Spaghettini, Catalina Jazz Club, Vibrato and Jazz on the Rocks Cabo San Lucas.

 Andrea had the honor to work with David Foster, Quincy Jones and Alan & Marilyn Bergman when recording a vocal demo for CELINE DION "I Knew I Loved You".
 Originally trained in opera at a young age, Andrea won first place in the Oregon State Vocal Competition first soprano category when only 14 years old.
 She then went on to earn a Bachelor of Fine Arts from USC.